Professional wrestling throws: Lifting flatliner

 A slight variation of the flatliner, this move sees a wrestler perform exactly the same set-up but instead of falling backward immediately, they lift the opponent before dropping them face-first into the mat, making it similar to a flapjack.
 It was innovated by Chris Kanyon.
 Baron Corbin's finisher is a variant of this move called the End of Days while Angelina Love uses the move as a signature (previously a finisher) called Lights Out.
 Another variation of this move involves using a pumphandle lift where the wrestler sets the opponent up for a pumphandle hold and then lifts them into the execution of the move.
 Pete Dunne uses this variation as a finisher previously calling it Drop Dead but now known as the Bitter End.
 Damian Priest recently started using this move as a finisher after Cody Rhodes returned to the WWE in 2022.

 Austin Theory uses a flipping version of this move in which, to a bent over opponent, he hooks his opponent's near arm with his far arm and hooks their near leg with his near arm.
 He then lifts the opponent off the mat flipping them in a 450 style motion forwards while simultaneously falling backwards to catch the falling them with his near arm completing the rotation and dropping them into the facebuster.
 He calls this move Ataxia.

 Sliding flatliner

 Also known as a "low flatliner", this variation sees the opponent perform a flatliner on a kneeling opponent, either by normally setting up a flatliner, leaping or running towards the opponent before executing the move.
+Xavier Woods use to do this move during his NXT days.